ovh/docs/pages/platform/kubernetes-k8s/cluster-autoscaler-example/guide.en-gb.md

 kubectl apply -f prime-number.yaml
 ```

-In my example cluster, we deploy the simple workload, and we verify that we still have only on node in the cluster.
+In my example cluster, we deploy the simple workload, and we verify that we still have only one node in the cluster.

 <pre class="console"><code>$ kubectl apply -f manifests/prime-numbers.yaml
 deployment.apps/prime-numbers created